-NEW MEDIA RELEASE: “Rebuilding Together” Budget forgets the hospitality sector: The Government’s “Rebuilding Together” Budget falls well short of what is needed to rebuild the hospitality sector, Hospitality New Zealand says.
+MEDIA RELEASE: “Rebuilding Together” Budget forgets the hospitality sector: The Government’s “Rebuilding Together” Budget falls well short of what is needed to rebuild the hospitality sector, Hospitality New Zealand says.
 READ MORE

-NEW MEDIA RELEASE: Hospitality businesses ready to welcome back customers at Level 2, some relief for the sector: Hospitality businesses say they are ready to get back to serving their customers and communities at Covid-19 Alert Level 2.
+MEDIA RELEASE: Hospitality businesses ready to welcome back customers at Level 2, some relief for the sector: Hospitality businesses say they are ready to get back to serving their customers and communities at Covid-19 Alert Level 2.
 READ MORE

-NEW It’s official – Hospo smashed by lockdown: Statistics New Zealand [i] has confirmed the worst, with its just-released figures showing card spend for hospitality food and beverage services has fallen a massive 95%, down $814 million in just one month.
+It’s official – Hospo smashed by lockdown: Statistics New Zealand [i] has confirmed the worst, with its just-released figures showing card spend for hospitality food and beverage services has fallen a massive 95%, down $814 million in just one month.
 READ MORE

 MEDIA RELEASE: Hospitality NZ celebrates ‘shot in the arm’ for businesses from WellingtonNZ: Hospitality New Zealand says WellingtonNZ has given a much-needed shot in the arm to Wellington cafes and restaurants with a $250,000 fund to support home deliveries during the Covid-19 Alert Level 3.
 READ MORE